CHAPTER 3: FIRST STEPS TO MOVE TO VIETNAM FROM ABROAD

 10) Are there social employee benefits in Vietnam?

 Speaking of monthly teaching hours assigned to you, you can of course push for more hours with your manager or scheduler, but there is no much convenience after 96 hours/month (in my specific case) I have been told, apparently due to the fact that after a certain monthly income threshold, you (8 %) and your employer (17.5 %) have to obligatorily pay social insurance contributions.
-Check with your employer that.
+In fact, this information is not confirmed at all and indeed I only paid 3-4 % of my gross monthly salary once (when I taught 108 hours in July 2025) for the so called Compulsory Insurance.
+Therefore, please check with your employer that.
 Anyhow, since employers have to contribute for 17.5 % (as of 2024), they are really unwilling to exceed the maximum monthly income threshold and to assign you more than the limit number of monthly teaching hours.
+In late 2025 economic crisis is hitting hard too and fewer and fewer classes and teaching hours are becoming available as well.

 The same applies to unemployment, paid holidays, maternity and paternity leave, sickness, etc. You do not commonly get anything as a foreigner, unless differently agreed upon (beforehand) with your employer.